-- The care records we saw showed information needed to deliver safe care and treatment was available to staff.
-We saw some staff were removing, coding and filing some items of post without sight of the GP and without a written protocol for this or audit of the process.
-However, we saw only low-risk items were removed.
-Following our visit we saw evidence that an initial protocol for managing post had been produced. - There was a documented approach to managing test results and we saw results were dealt with in a timely way. - The practice had systems for sharing information with staff and other agencies to enable them to deliver safe care and treatment. - Clinicians made timely referrals in line with protocols.
+- The care records we saw showed information needed to deliver safe care and treatment was available to staff. - Care plans for vulnerable patients were completed in the patient's home with the community matron and the patient. - There was a documented approach to managing test results.
+Test results were dealt with in a timely way. - The practice had systems for sharing information with staff and other agencies to enable them to deliver safe care and treatment. - Clinicians made timely referrals in line with protocols.